cjus/hydra-aws-docker-article/README2.md

   ./create-node worker0$i t2.small
 done
 ```
 > 🍺 **PubTip**: Consider running each section above in different terminal shells.
-At this stage, the master and worker nodes do not depend so both can run in parallel.
+At this stage, the master and worker nodes do not depend on one another so both can run in parallel.

 Once the above commands complete, we can view a list of machines.